fluidware/fluidsurveys-docs/chapters/Beginning/index.rst

 This manual takes you from start to finish, and guides you through all areas of FluidSurveys such as creating and designing a survey or a poll, collecting and analyzing responses, inviting respondents, and managing user accounts.

 The manual is broken up into multiple sections.
 Each chapter covers 1 of 6 key FluidSurveys elements from what the Editor offers, to the power of Invites.
-After each ingredient, we offer a comphrehensive Tutorial section.
+After each ingredient, we offer a comprehensive Tutorial section.
 Simply click on the hyperlinks throughout the manual (indicated in blue underlines) to go directly to any Help Centre topic for additional information.

 Plans & Pricing
 ```````````````